 Now, they use automated dashboards to keep track of data in real-time.
 They spend much less time assembling the monthly report, and more time on making data-driven recommendations.
 They share the dashboards with clients via streaming URLs so the client can check their own data at any time.

 Here is an example of one of their dashboards that tracks landing page metrics:

 Stream also uses these dashboards to focus the client’s attention on the right topics.
 Jeff has watched clients ask over and over again, “Well, why don’t we do project X?”

 Project X might be more videos, a Pinterest strategy or a dreaded request to “make a viral video.”

 Coon knows they need to drive the strategy and putting numbers front-and-center helps them do that, “We don’t want to look back on the year and say, ‘We delivered 12 videos because the client asked for it’.
 Instead, we want to refocus the conversation around annual goals, and help them understand that we are running the campaigns to help them meet those goals.”

-So, in addition to real-time dashboards, Stream team uses SMART goals to keep them and their clients focused on the activities that will help their clients get where they set out to go when they initially engaged Stream Creative.
+So, in addition to real-time client tracking dashboards, Stream team uses SMART goals to keep them and their clients focused on the activities that will help their clients get where they set out to go when they initially engaged Stream Creative.

 Want to hear all this in Coon’s words?
 Here’s a video version of this post.